 Where are the rules for those codes?

-DfE's Advice on School Attendance revised on March 22nd 2013 and again in August 2013 explains when to use a particular Attendance or Absence Code.
+DfE's Advice on School Attendance revised on March 22nd 2013 and again in August and November 2013 explains when to use a particular Attendance or Absence Code.

 Could there be a special code for flexischooling?

 We understand that this has been suggested but it has not been taken up by DfE.